 MWCA Scholarship & Travel Grants

 MWCA Scholarship & Travel Grant awards are offered to undergraduate, graduate, and professional writing center consultants and staff who are attending or presenting their research and scholarship at IWCA, NCPTW, or the MWCA conferences.
-All undergraduate, graduate, and professional student writing consultants and staff who are attending or presenting at the conference are encouraged to apply for funding.
+This spring, Scholarship & Travel Grants of $300 will be awarded to support travel for student and professional members who plan on attending the 2018 MWCA Conference in Omaha, Nebraska on March 1-3, 2018.
+All undergraduate, graduate, and professional student writing consultants and staff who are members of MWCA and are attending or presenting at the conference are encouraged to apply for funding.

-The MWCA board especially welcomes applications from members of underrepresented groups (people from underrepresented groups may self-identify on the required application form) and people who have never presented at or attended a regional MWCA conference or the IWCA or NCPTW conferences.
+Applicants must be undergraduate students, graduate students, professionals currently working in MWCA member writing centers, or must have an individual MWCAmembership.
+The MWCA board especially welcomes applications from members of underrepresented groups (people from underrepresented groups may self-identify on the required application form), and people who have never presented at or attended a regional conference or the IWCA or NCPTW conferences.

-Please note that MWCA grants are competitive; applicants are not guaranteed funding.
+Because MWCA grants are competitive and awarded based on the degree to which the proposal meets the criteria described below, applicants are not guaranteed funding.
 The number of grants we award depends on the funding available to the MWCA and the quality of applications.

 - evidence of commitment to writing center work (not merely that the candidate works in a writing center)

-- how they would benefit from IWCA conference participation
+- how they would benefit from MWCA conference participation

-- how their presence/participation would enrich the IWCA conference, e.g., the impact of their research or its interest to the field, their contribution to the diversity of the conference, etc.
+- how their presence/participation would enrich the MWCA conference, e.g., the impact of their research or its interest to the field, their contribution to the diversity of the conference, etc.